drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Intuitive 2D Alignment for Olomoucine

-Olomoucine, a relatively selective inhibitor of the CDK2 kinase has an adenine-based scaffold that is also present in ATP.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/intuitive-2d-alignment-for-olomoucine-8d2ac8c4'><i class='fa fa-play' aria-hidden='true'></i></button>Olomoucine, a relatively selective inhibitor of the CDK2 kinase has an adenine-based scaffold that is also present in ATP.
 It was therefore anticipated that Olomoucine would have a comparable binding mode, corresponding to the following alignment.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.